 This course focuses on different topics in the field of photography each time it is offered.
 Repeatable: May be repeated for a maximum of nine (9) units with change in topic

-Grade Type: Letter Grade Fee: Additional course fee Prerequisite(s): PHO 350
+Grade Type: Letter Grade Fee: Additional course fee Prerequisite(s): PHO 350 their senior project.

 PHO 415 - Context and Narrative